-In Västerbotten, vaccination against influenza (flu) is free of charge for those of you at risk of becoming seriously ill if you get influenza.
-For everyone else the cost is SEK 265.
+In Västerbotten, the vaccination is free of charge for those who may be at risk of becoming seriously ill.

 If you get sick

-If you get sick despite having been vaccinated, the symptoms will normally be less severe.
+If you catch the flu despite having been vaccinated, the symptoms are usually of a milder sort.

-Stay at home for as long as you have a fever and feel unwell.
-Cough and sneeze into your elbow and wash your hands often to reduce the risk of spreading the infection.
+Stay at home as long as you have a fever and feel sick.
+Cough and sneeze into the bend of your arm and wash your hands often to avoid infecting others.

-In order for you to participate in your healthcare and treatment, it is important that you understand the information that healthcare staff give to you.
-Ask questions if there is anything you don't understand.
+It is important that you understand what the healthcare staff is telling you.
+Ask questions if you don't understand.
 You can get help from an interpreter if you don't speak Swedish.